Master of Arts in Anthropology

 Skill Development and Faculty Impact

 In this program, you will receive the training and conceptual skills that will prepare you for careers in cultural anthropology, archaeology, cultural resource management, social policy, teaching, community engagement, and geographic information systems (GIS).
-Our distinguished, well-published faculty members have conducted research focusing on historic landscapes, urbanization, human-nature relations, tourism, global labor migration, and gender in America.
-They conduct ethnographic fieldwork in Latin America, Europe, and North America.
+Our distinguished, well-published faculty members have conducted research focusing on historic landscapes, urbanization, human-nature relations, tourism, global labor migration, and gender in America, Europe, and North America.

-Monmouth’s MA in Anthropology gives you the opportunity to study people and their cultures, whether they are in your own community or on the other side of the world.
-A range of fieldwork and research opportunities ranging from research trips to independent study projects ground your education in the kinds of hands-on experience that defines the field of anthropology.
-Find out about the opportunities Monmouth’s graduate anthropology program offers you.
+Monmouth’s M.A. in Anthropology gives you the opportunity to study people and their cultures in contemporary and historical perspectives, whether they are in your own community or on the other side of the world.
+Fieldwork and research opportunities ground your education in the kinds of hands-on experience that defines the field of anthropology.